-Out In The Streets has filmed in seven different countries, and over a dozen cities - including New York, Paris, London, Copenhagen, Rome, Montreal, Mexico City, and Los Angeles.
+Out In The Streets filmed in 17 cities across 9 countries — including New York, Singapore, Paris, London, Copenhagen, Rome, Montreal, Mexico City, and Los Angeles.

-Below are just some of the queer street artists featured in the film.
+Below are some of the queer street artists and activists featured in the film.

 New Orleans-based graffiti writer with a witchy, almost carnival drag aesthetic that embraces themes of feminism and queer liberation.

 Copenhagen-based artist pushing the boundaries of homoerotic graffiti with explicit yet amusing vignettes.

 Based in Singapore, Sam Lo/ ‘SKL0’ is a trans non-binary muralist and visual artist, who originally came to prominence with their various urban guerrilla projects.

 Paris-based artist who deconstructs gender and aesthetic codes of beauty through their Street Art and graffiti.

 Roman street artist Aloha creates work that often features queer friends who inspire him.
 Aloha's art can be found in the streets, as well as at various self-managed social centers (centri sociali), throughout Rome.

 Originally from United Kingdom, Puck is a non-binary muralist who celebrates drag and gender non-conforming people as a reflection of queer values, acceptance, and a rebellion against social norms.